 Roma people in Romania

-While expats from Western Europe or North America may hold a romanticised view of the group of people known as ‘gypsies', most locals don’t share this idea.
-Expressing positive or even neutral attitudes toward the Roma people will often garner stern looks or even flat-out hostility.
+While expats from Western Europe or North America may hold a romanticised view of the Roma people, most locals don’t share this idea.
+Expressing positive or even neutral attitudes toward them will often garner stern looks or even flat-out hostility.
 Many Romanians attribute their distaste towards the Roma to the perceived high levels of criminality in this group.
 However, it is important to bear in mind that crime exists in all communities, and attributing a higher likelihood of criminal behaviour to one specific group may not accurately reflect the broader context of social conditions and inequalities.